About DFDF

 Geographic Focus

-We view our geographic scope in terms of several concentric circles, starting with Dubai at the center, followed by the UAE, the Middle East, North Africa, Pakistan and Turkey (MENAPT), and Middle East, Africa and South Asia (MEASA) and then global, with more specific criteria as we move further outward from Dubai.
 We believe it is important to be thoughtful about how we’re building, to ensure a healthy foundation for the future.
-For example, for local and regional funds, we understand that they have wider theses around sector foci, while perhaps narrower on geography and stage.
-So, when we look at international funds or startups, we are keen to work with sector-specific funds/startups to add more capital, subject-matter expertise and talent in verticals that align with our thematic pillars.
+When we look at international funds or startups, we are keen to work with sector-specific funds/startups to add more capital, subject-matter expertise and talent in verticals that align with our mandate.
 It’s vital that we’re considerate of the complementarity of our efforts in order to not cannibalize efforts on the ground locally, fueling a strong, sustainable ecosystem for the long-run.
 For now, given we’re still in our first year of operations, we’re centering our attention on the core of our geographic coverage and evaluating startups with a presence in Dubai and the UAE.

 Stewards of the Ecosystem